GPUWorks/OpenGL-Text-Rendering/README.md

 # Preconditions
    - Microsoft Visual Studio IDE
+   - Run the project in Debug x86 mode

 # Short Description:
    - Dynamic text rendering using one or more textured fonts